jcbhmr/jimmywarting-.github/STYLE.md

 - **[shfmt]:** Makes Bash code prettier.
 Also doesn't have any settings I change.

-As you may have noticed, I've learned to like (or _accept_) the defaults of the tools I use.
+As you may have noticed, I've learned to like the defaults of the tools I use.
 It often means greater compatability and popularity.

 ## Using GitHub tools